 The LOCK prefix locks the bus for the entire duration of the instruction.
-Note that the ADD instruction here involves two memory transactions-one to read the old value of \mathbf{x} , and the second the write the new, incremented value back to \mathbf{x} .
-So, we are locking for a rather long time, but the benefits can be huge.
+Note that the ADD instruction here involves two memory transactions-one to read the old value of overallcount, and the second the write the new, incremented value back to overallcount.
+So, we are locking for a rather long time, potentially compromising performance when other threads want to access memory, but the benefits can be huge.